Mathematics 270 Linear Algebra I

 Work on the following textbook exercises from “Exercise Set 5.1” (p.
 300-302):

-• 1, 3, 5, 9, 13.
+- 1, 3, 5, 9, 13.

 4.7 Applications of Linear Algebra to Dynamical Systems: Markov Chains

 Before going to the formal definition of Markov Chains in the textbook, let us introduce the topic with an example from a real life situation.
 Consider a city with two kinds of populations: the inner city population and the suburb population.
 We assume that every year 40% of the inner city population moves to the suburbs, while 30% of the suburb population moves to the inner part of the city.
-Let I 0 and S 0 denote the initial population of the inner city and the suburban area, respectively.
+Let and denote the initial population of the inner city and the suburban area, respectively.
 Thus, after one year, the population of the inner city is given by

 while the population of the suburbs is given by